Plastic Waste and Human Health Effects in Guatemala (Ecolectivos)

 • Willingness to attend 12-week working groups

-• Report that plastic is burned in household fires (in the cooking stove or outdoors)
+• Reports that plastic is burned in household fires at least once a week (in the cooking stove or outdoors)

 Exclusion Criteria: